 Biscuit had a limited time in Nepal so we planned to squeeze in a variety of activities.
 On January 2nd we took a bus to Pokhara, equipped ourselves with the required permits to trek in the Annapurna Conservation Area and, with very little forethought, almost aimlessly put our fingers to the wind and decided upon Poon Hill, a well renowned, short term and accessible high altitude trek.

 At lunch time of the second day we reached Ghorepani, the small Himalayan village that accommodates the eager, early rising trekkers who stay with a hope for a clear sky and an unrestricted view of the Annapurna Massif at sunrise the following morning.
 Shortly after arriving and feasting on the views of the Dhaulagiri mountain range we were joined by a sweaty, steaming trekker, Michael from the United States, who had just taken off his shoes after the ascent from Tatopani to Ghorepani.
-Michael joined us for lunch, I tucked into a delicious daal bhat as we shared travel stories.
-Quickly after hearing that he had trekked the Annapurna Circuit and across Thorong La Pass, 5,416 metres, my ears instantly pricked up.
+Michael joined us for lunch and I tucked into a delicious daal bhat as we shared travel stories.
+Quickly after hearing that he had trekked the Annapurna Circuit and crossing Thorong La Pass, 5,416 metres, my ears instantly pricked up.

 That afternoon Biscuit, Eliza and I went to hike to a nearby view point whilst Michael continued on up to Poon Hill for sunset.
 Unfortunately, neither of us were treated to a fantastic view due to the low cloud cover.
 I couldn’t stop thinking to myself that, maybe I could do some more trekking in Nepal before I continue on my cycle tour.
 It made complete sense, trekking in Nepal had been high up on my ‘Must Do!‘ list for an age, I had no official set plan and once Biscuit returned home and Eliza headed to New Zealand I would be a solo adventurer.

-In the evening, whilst huddled around the log burner with a beer, perched between Michael and another fellow trekker, Rebecca from New Zealand, absolutely inspired by Michaels trekking adventure, I voiced my thoughts on potentially returning to the mountains.
+In the evening, whilst huddled around the log burner with a beer, perched between Michael and another fellow trekker, Rebecca from New Zealand, absolutely inspired by Michael’s trekking adventure, I voiced my thoughts on potentially returning to the mountains.
 They were both excited to hear of my potential impromptu change of plan, they were highly encouraging of my decision and were eager to hear of me following yet another dream.
-Michael was heading into the final few days of his trek and offered to donate some of his trekking gear if I commited.
+Michael was heading into the final few days of his trek and offered to donate some of his trekking gear if I was to commit.
 It was relatively simple, apart from overcoming my fears of changing my plan, all I needed to do was extend my Nepali visa (a second time) and hopefully find people to trek with.
 I was almost convinced that this is the path I would take, however, I am a terrible decision maker and was somewhat merry from the beer.
-“Provisionally it’s a yes, but I will sleep on it“.
+“Provisionally it’s a yes, but I will sleep on it.”
 We planned to meet at 05:45 in the morning to hike to Poon Hill for sunrise.
-I lay in bed knowing that I had to say yes but always like to sleep on a big decision.
-The Annapurna Circuit has, in the past, been voted as the best long distance trek in the world.
-Not to mention that I am emphatically in love with mountains, have never experienced altitude above 5000 metres and I am always keen for a physical challenge.
+I lay in bed knowing that I had to say yes but I always like to sleep on a big decision.
+The Annapurna Circuit has, in the past, been voted as the best long distance trek in the world. and not to mention that I am emphatically in love with mountains, have never experienced altitude above 5,000 metres and I am always keen for a physical challenge.

 The next morning was a morning of phenomenal natural beauty.
 We summited Poon Hill about 20 minutes before sunrise.
 With each passing minute the view became more and more spectacular.
 I find it hard to put into words how incredible the view was, so to quote my diary entry “Absolutely insane view, at this moment I can’t quite think of a more incredible, awe inspiring moment of my life.
-I need to trek the circuit!“.
+I need to trek the circuit!”

 Biscuit, Eliza and I headed back down the way we had come to catch a taxi back to Pokhara.
-They enjoyed the sunset from a rowing boat on Phewar Lake whilst I created a trekking partners account, there wasn’t much time to summon the dream team.
+They enjoyed the sunset from a rowing boat on Phewar Lake whilst I created a trekking partners account.
+There wasn’t much time to summon the dream team.

 The following day at 15:00 we returned to Kathmandu, I was eager to attempt to extend my Nepali visa a second time and made haste in the direction of the Department of Immigration.
-The visa extension process was so straight forward that, to my utter delight, by 15:30 I left with a spring in my step and a grin that would bridge the Kaligandaki River.
-As if I had just found a golden ticket in a bar of Wonka chocolate “I’ve got a golden ticket!“, I almost skipped back to our apartment, I was the proud holder of a second visa extension and had an additional 30 days to spend in this fantastic country of mountainous wonder.
+The visa extension process was so straight forward that, to my utter delight, by 15:30 I left with a spring in my step and a grin that would bridge the Kaligandaki River as if I had just found a golden ticket in a bar of Wonka chocolate “I’ve got a golden ticket!”
+I almost skipped back to our apartment, I was the proud holder of a second visa extension and had an additional 30 days to spend in this fantastic country of mountainous wonder.

 It was official, I would trek the Annapurna Circuit.
-I was ecstatic and to top off my string of good fortune, a fellow solo trekker, Emma had contacted me through Trekking Partners, she hadn’t finalised her decision of which trek to do as she had a limited time in the country but she was keen to join.
+I was ecstatic and to top off my string of good fortune, a fellow solo trekker, Emma, had contacted me through Trekking Partners, she hadn’t finalised her decision of which trek to do as she had a limited time in the country but she was keen to join.
 We agreed to stay in touch.
 That evening I maniacally reorganised my kit, packed my rucksack in readiness for yet another bus journey through Nepal and my 4th arrival at Pokhara.
 It was a pleasure to spend one final evening with Biscuit and Eliza.
 There’s no better way to spend an evening than enjoying pizza and beer with two best friends.
 I was sad to say goodbye, but couldn’t contain my excitement for the adventures that lay ahead.

 I couldn’t help but ponder over the chance encounter with Michael, it was always meant to happen, as though our paths had been laid out before us and inevitably these paths would cross.
-But them again, perhaps our encounter was decided by a series of unrelated and unlikely, random events and decisions that lead to our consequential meeting.
+But then again, perhaps our encounter was decided by a series of unrelated and unlikely, random events and decisions that lead to our consequential meeting.
 If we had stayed at a different lodge before summiting Poon Hill for sunrise, if Michael had arrived one hour later or if Biscuit didn’t fly out to Nepal then we wouldn’t have met, I wouldn’t have continued my cycle tour and would have missed out on an unforgettable journey through the Himalayas.
 The Nepali trekking adventure found me and I was wholeheartedly glad that it did, an extraordinary four weeks followed this decision and I have Michael to thank.